 According to The Solar Foundation’s job census, there were 260,077 solar workers in United States in 2016, a 25% increase over the previous year.
 In 2016, there were 1,180 solar jobs in the District of Columbia, a growth rate of 18%, with projected growth of 26% in 2017.
 Sectors in need of trained solar professionals include installation, manufacturing, sales and distribution, project development, and operations.
 Solar Works DC operates three training cohorts throughout the year (summer, fall, and spring).

-Registration for the fall cohort is now closed.
-Solar Works DC will be seeking up to 25 program participants for the spring cohort (dates TBD) and applicants are welcome to submit their cover letters and resumes.
+Registration is now open.
+Solar Works DC seeks 22 program participants for the upcoming cohort and applicants are welcome to submit their cover letters and resumes.
 Applicants must be District residents, ages 18 and over, to participate in the 12-week program and receive hands-on job training to install solar for income-qualified DC households.
 This is a pipeline program that aims to produce a trained, qualified workforce, and to prepare participants for entry-level green jobs in the solar and related industries.